Binance Listing of $SWARMS Perpetual Contracts Triggers Whale Sell-Off

 SourceAnalysis

-On January 7, 2025, after Binance announced the listing of $swarms perpetual contracts, a significant market event occurred where a whale sold off 4.5 million $swarms for 9,884 $SOL, which equates to $2.14 million.
-This transaction was reported by @lookonchain, highlighting the immediate impact of the listing announcement on the market (@lookonchain, January 7, 2025).
-The whale's remaining holdings stand at 20.28 million $swarms, valued at $10.19 million, indicating a strategic reduction in their position following the listing news (@lookonchain, January 7, 2025).
+On January 7, 2025, after Binance announced the listing of $SWARMS perpetual contracts, a significant whale transaction occurred.
+According to @lookonchain, the whale sold 4.5 million $SWARMS for 9,884 $SOL, which equates to approximately $2.14 million.
+The sale occurred shortly after the Binance announcement, suggesting a direct response to the news.
+The whale's remaining holdings stand at 20.28 million $SWARMS, valued at $10.19 million as per the latest data from @lookonchain.

 Lookonchain